 Baby food has its own characteristics and its pitfalls.
 One major difference is due to the growth of the child’s body.
 Accordingly, the child needs much more protein than adults.

 Knowing this, many people try to make high-protein diets, oblivious to the fact that even in a normal “adult” food there is much more protein than breast milk.
 Furthermore, healthy children, unlike most adults are very mobile.
 They can not sit still, they twist, squirm and jump all the time.

 And this is very good because due to the high mobility of the child’s body, they have a normal metabolism.
 The forced restriction in movement leads to inadequate secretion of growth hormones, disease and, ultimately, to underdevelopment.
 To know the proper nutrition for your child, I recommend Rochelle Serna’s book Baby’s First Foods.
-You can download it via the link at the bottom of the page.
+You can download her PDF guide via the link at the bottom of the page.